rabbitmq/rabbitmq-website/site/plugins.md

 </pre>

-Another common reason is that plugin directory the plugin archive (the `.ez` file) was downloaded to doesn't that match that of the server.
+Another common reason is that plugin directory the plugin archive (the `.ez` file) was downloaded to doesn't match that of the server.

 Plugin directory can be located by executing the following command on the host with a running RabbitMQ node: